jorrhe/cwabd.koplugin/README.md

 ## Features

-*   Search Z-library for books and articles.
+*   Search Z-library for books.
 *   Filter search results by language and file extension.
 *   Download content directly to your device.